berndverst/sonos-entrance-music-android/README.md

-# sonos-entrance-music
+# sonos-entrance-music-android
-Plays entrance music when connection to a network with SONOS present
+Plays entrance music when the Android phone connects to a network with SONOS speaker present